arizona-linguistics/colrc-v2/README.md

 ## Working with Git

-This section will serve as a tutorial on how to use Git/GitHub, as well as a guide regarding our personal workflow in this repository.
+This section will serve as a tutorial on how to use Git/GitHub, as well as a guide regarding our specific workflow in this repository.

 ### The GitHub Workflow
-In short, the basic GitHub workflow is `checkout > add > commit > push`.
+In short, the basic GitHub workflow is `checkout > add > commit > push`, and work is done on a `branch` before it is merged into the `main` part of the repo.
 This workflow is described more in detail below.
+As you begin to develop code, please make sure that you create and checkout a git branch that is named for the issue that you're working on.
+We use the issue number as at least part of the branch name so that we can better track which branches address which issues.

 #### Checkout
 - `git checkout <branch>` switches your branch to the one you specified, and `git checkout -b <new-branch> <starting-point>` will make a new branch and switch to it, using another branch as a starting point (which is typically the main branch).